munificent/craftinginterpreters/book/a-map-of-the-territory.md

 machines are literally a million times faster and have orders of magnitude more storage, the way we build programming languages is virtually unchanged.

-Though the territory covered by language designers is vast, the trails they've carved through it are <span name="dead">few</span>.
+Though the area explored by language designers is vast, the trails they've carved through it are <span name="dead">few</span>.
 Not every language takes the exact same path -- some take a shortcut or two -- but otherwise they are reassuringly similar from Rear Admiral Grace Hopper's first COBOL compiler all